 For any complaints or questions involving the quality of a company’s service or product, you should get in touch with the Agriculture Department’s Office of Public Affairs at 404-656-3600 (Atlanta) or 800-282-5852 (statewide).

-The Georgia Department of Law's Consumer Protection Division enforces the Georgia Fair Business Practices Act.
-If an individual or company represents that your home was treated when in fact it was not, or otherwise engages in unfair or deceptive business practices, you may file a complaint with Georgia Department of Law's Consumer Protection Division.
+The Georgia Attorney General's Consumer Protection Division enforces the Georgia Fair Business Practices Act.
+If an individual or company represents that your home was treated when in fact it was not, or otherwise engages in unfair or deceptive business practices, you may file a complaint with Georgia Attorney General's Consumer Protection Division.

 Federal law limits which pesticides can be applied in specific areas of the country.
 In certain Georgia counties, for example, use of a particular pesticide is prohibited in order to comply with the Endangered Species Act.
 The application of some pesticides can harm animals, plants, and especially your own health.
 For a complete listing of what can be applied, please refer to the U.S. Environmental Protection Agency (EPA).